jwintersinger/covid19on/index.md

 But there's also another choice: we pursue "on-off" suppression, where we relax suppression measures in July, and then we only reinstate those measures when the number of cases starts to increase again.
 In this figure, the blue boxes show you what periods of time the suppressive measures are in effect.
-Specifically, those measures include all four interventions -- case isolation, household quarantine, school/university closures, and social distancing by the whole population.
+Specifically, those measures include all four interventions---case isolation, household quarantine, school/university closures, and social distancing by the whole population.

 This is still going to do massive economic harm.
 You can see that those measures are in effect for roughly two-thirds of the time, and relaxed for only one-third of the time.